 In 2008, we expanded to serve throughout the District, and by 2011 our services were reaching into the surrounding counties in Maryland and Virginia.
 We’ve since opened several state-of-the-art facilities where individuals and families experiencing homelessness are treated with dignity while rebuilding their lives.

-Nonetheless, even though we now help more than 3,700 people a year, Friendship Place still retains the feel of a small, caring neighborhood organization.
+Nonetheless, even though we now help 5,000 people a year, Friendship Place still retains the feel of a small, caring neighborhood organization.
 The most commonly repeated refrain we hear from the people who come to us for help is this: “At other agencies, I felt like a number.
 At Friendship Place, I’m treated like a human being.”

-Today, Friendship Place has more than 120 paid staff members and serves throughout the DC Metro region.
+Today, Friendship Place has more than 170 paid staff members and serves throughout the DC Metro region.
 Our successful, award-winning initiatives have a lasting impact on the lives of thousands of people a year.
-Friendship Place programs, such as a short-term family facility for families, bridge housing for adults, street outreach, drop-in center, free medical and psychiatric clinic, shelters and transitional housing facilities, permanent supportive, job placement, and specialized programs for veterans and youth have had such outstanding outcomes that our models are studied by government and nonprofit entities all over the country wishing to replicate our success.
+Friendship Place programs, such as a short-term family facility for families, bridge housing for adults, street outreach, drop-in center, free medical and psychiatric clinic, shelters, permanent supportive, job placement, and specialized programs for veterans and youth have had such outstanding outcomes that our models are studied by government and nonprofit entities all over the country wishing to replicate our success.